tedmcn/brachistochrone/index.md

 	Vectorobject a; //Acceleration

-In a more complex engine there will probably even be fields to store the mass of the object, or the resistance of the material the object is made of.
-Nevertheless, with position, velocity, and acceleration we can accurately model simple projectile motion.
-With equations like
+In a more complex engine, there will probably even be fields to store the mass of the object, or the resistance of the material the object is made of.
+Nonetheless, with position, velocity, and acceleration we can accurately model simple projectile motion with equations like

 	v.final = v.initial + acceleration*delta.time

-So with the limited information the objects have they can just the basic kinematic equations necessary to model real physics.
+So with the limited information the objects have they can just use the basic kinematic equations necessary to model real physics.
 But how does it show the simulation on the screen?
 That's where OpenGL comes in.

 As previously alluded to, OpenGL is a graphics library that makes it rather simple to create a new window and draw objects in, and is very efficient in doing so.
 The basic premise of how OpenGL works is again, modeled after real life.
 We have a camera (sometimes referred to as eye) "object", light objects, and all the objects you want to draw.
-All these things have positions on an x,y,z plane and the camera and lights also store they point they are facing.
+All these things have positions on an x,y,z plane and the camera and lights also store the point they are facing.
 When the code is run, it simulates light (in the form of rays) bouncing away from the camera lens, each ray corresponding to a pixel in the window.
-When each ray hits something (or doesn't) it knows what it hits (or doesn't) and therefore knows what color to assign to the pixel (still does).
+When each ray hits something (or doesn't), it knows what it hits (or doesn't) and therefore knows what color to assign to the pixel (still does).

 This process is actually being done every frame, or about every 250ms.
 The magic comes from this little command: